Lebanon charges central bank chief with corruption | DW | 21.03.2022

 Salameh has denied the charge multiple times, saying he had ordered an audit which showed public funds were not a source of his wealth.

-Lebanese Judge Ghada Aoun told various media outlets Monday that she had charged the head of the country's central bank, Riad Salameh, with illegal enrichment and money laundering during Lebanon's eocnomic crisis.
+Lebanese Judge Ghada Aoun told various media outlets Monday that she had charged the head of the country's central bank, Riad Salameh, with illegal enrichment and money laundering during Lebanon's economic crisis.

-Salameh has denied the charge multiple times, saying he had ordered an audit which showed public funds were not a source of his wealth.
+Salameh has denied the charge multiple times, saying he had ordered an audit that showed that public funds were not a source of his wealth.
 Reports at the time suggested the scrutiny of the audit was hampered by the political establishment.

 The banking sector began a two-day strike on Monday to protest recent moves by Lebanon's judiciary against local lenders.